 What is the M367 Pill?

-What pill is M367?
-The pill with the imprint M367 is white and capsule-shaped, containing Acetaminophen and Hydrocodone Bitartrate.
-The pill that says M367 is an analgesic medication commonly used to treat moderate to severe pain.
-M367 white oval pill is typically prescribed to individuals who have injured their back, neck, or joints.
+The pill with the imprint M367 is an oval-shaped white tablet, a combination of 10 mg of Acetaminophen (non-opioid pain reliever) and 325 mg of Hydrocodone Bitartrate, an opioid.
+The M367 pill is an analgesic medication commonly used to treat moderate to severe pain.
+The white oval pill is typically prescribed for back, neck, or joint injuries.

 M367 White Oval Pill Effects

-M367 white oval pill is a medication that should only be taken as a physician prescribes.
-It is available in M367 pills or capsules and can be taken with or without food.
+M367 white oval pill is a medication that should only be taken as prescribed, with or without food.
 Common M367 white oval pill side effects may include constipation, drowsiness, headache, and nausea.
-It is important to remember always to take M367 pills precisely as directed.
+It is important to remember always to take M367 pills as directed.
 Tell your doctor if you experience any signs of an allergic reaction, such as hives, swelling, or difficulty breathing.

 M367 Uses